Lab Session 1: Introduction to Microcontroller Programming¶

 Install the M5Stack board family:

-You need to copy/paste this text to download the board package
+You need to copy and paste the following text to add the board package URL:

-Once the board package address is set, you can install it from the boards manager.
+Once the board package URL has been configured, you can install it from the Boards Manager.

 Warning